smhsu/placebo-rewrite/frontend/README.md

 you can choose what debug flags you want to enable by adding [query parameters](https://en.wikipedia.org/wiki/Query_string) to the URL in your web browser.

-**Convenience URL that enables all flags:** http://localhost:3000/?use_static_tweets=true
+**Convenience URL that enables all flags:** http://localhost:3000/?use_static_tweets=true&show_setting_chooser=true

 ### Use static set of tweets: `use_static_tweets=true`
-Skips the login flow and directly renders a predefined set of tweets (the ones in `sampleTweets.json`).
+Skips the login flow and directly renders a predefined set of Tweets (the ones in `sampleTweets.json`).

+### Show a setting chooser: `show_setting_chooser=true`
+While the kind of setting is normally selected by the server, this flag allows you to manually select the kind of setting that controls Tweet ordering/filtering.